mrpaws/python-rcon-mc/README.md

 The primary objectives are to spend time:
  - Coding in python
  - Learning about core python modules
- - Spend time refreshing networking routines
+ - Refreshing networking routine
+ -
+And less importantly:
  - Deliver a useful tool for another minecraft deploy manager
  - Produce some reusables for a personal standard library